kkotinkar/Matter-Workshop/4_ThreadNetwork.md

-# Chapter 4 - Running the OTBR to form a Thread network
+# Chapter 4 - Running the OTBR to create a Thread network

-Running the OTBR to form a Thread network, e.g. to build the underlying layer for Matter over Thread end devices. <br> For Matter over WiFi use cases, this chapter can be skipped. <br>
+Running the OTBR to create a Thread network, e.g. to build the underlying layer for Matter over Thread operation. <br> For Matter over WiFi applications, this chapter can be skipped. <br>

 We are using the OTBR command line interface (ot-ctl commands).